Our history

 This theme acknowledges the critical role of STEM (science, technology, engineering and mathematics) in educating for sustainable, equitable environmental, societal and work futures.

-Help us create a more inclusive, socially just and equitable society
+Help us create a more equitable society

 Our research supports the development of effective and resilient education systems that ensure inclusive and equitable quality education and lifelong learning opportunities for all.